BigPattyOG/bswrapper/README.md

 # Brawl Stars Wrapper (BSWrapper) - v0.1.0

-### FYI: I can write README's for shit so if you can do better, make a PR or Issue on Github.
+### FYI: I can't write README's very well so if you can do better, make a PR or Issue on Github.

 ## What is BSWrapper?